Top 10 Reasons to Convert to Plastics

 4. Plastics endure minimal friction

 Plastics possess low coefficients of friction.
-This minimizes the need for sealed bearings and lubrication and increases part life, ultimately saving time and money.
-Metals possess higher coefficient of friction, meaning more time and money is spent on lubrication and sealed bearings, and replacing components.
+This minimizes the need for sealed bearings and lubrication and increases plastic component life, ultimately saving time and money.
+Metals possess higher coefficient of friction, meaning more time and money is spent on lubrication and sealed bearings, as well as replacing components.

 5. Plastics resist abrasion

 Plastics track record of durability continues with abrasion resistance.
-The materials are excellent in abrasion resistance and can outwear steel in sliding applications.
+The materials, such as UHMW polyethylene, are excellent in abrasion resistance and can outwear steel in sliding applications.
 Metals endure higher abrasion and in result, the material wears and loses its quality much quicker.
-Low abrasion means longer life span for the product and machine.
+Low abrasion means longer life span for the product and machine, and those in the mining industry value plastic components for their ability to outlast and outperform metal.

 6. Plastics are resistant to chemicals and corrosion

 Corrosion is no match for plastics.
-Plastics can completely withstand aquatic corrosive effects and resist most chemicals.
+Plastics can completely withstand aquatic corrosive effects and resist most chemicals, thus they are excellent solutions for the water and wastewater treatment industries.
 You can also pick your plastic based on their specific chemical resistance and operating temperature.
 The same cannot be said for metals.
 Metals are unstable, meaning they cannot withstand water and chemicals, and will eventually corrode into their stable mineral form.

 7. Plastics provide the designer with more flexibility

 Perhaps one of the best qualities of plastics is their flexibility.
-Whatever you manufacture or industry needs may be, a comprehensive fabrication process with a variety of polymers can create what you desire.
+Whatever you manufacture or your industry needs may be, a custom plastic fabrication process with a variety of polymers can create a superior plastic solution.
 Metals are typically more difficult and restrictive to manufacture.

 8. Plastics production takes less time and energy

 The process of manufacturing plastic is significantly quicker and more efficient than manufacturing metal.
-The process for metal requires additional steps, such as painting and preparation, cutting, cleaning, and fixture construction; whereas prepping plastics does not involve these additional steps: Reference https://www.productiveplastics.com/metal-vs-plastic-5-key-comparisons/ .
+The process for metal requires additional steps, such as painting and preparation, cutting, cleaning, and fixture construction; whereas prepping plastics does not involve these additional steps: Metal vs Plastic 5 Key Comparisons.

 9. Plastics are durable